Flotomate/product_docs/source/dashboard/dashboard-introduction.rst

 ********************************
-Flotomate Dashboard Introduction
+Motadata Dashboard Introduction
 ********************************

 Modern businesses are driven by data.
 Proper data plays the foundation for effective monitoring and improvement of service delivery.
 A Dashboard provides a glance-view of key KPIs and relevant data.
 Data shown on a Dashboard can be filtered to reflect a particular business process.
 A Dashboard can also contain important links (as shortcuts).

-Flotomate gives a robust Dashboard that is customizable and can show data in n number of ways.
+Motadata gives a robust Dashboard that is customizable and can show data in n number of ways.
 Some of the advantages of using the
-Flotomate Dashboard are as follows:
+Motadata Dashboard are as follows:

 - A Dashboard is an empty canvas where a user can add custom data blocks (Dashlets) to present the most valuable and useful set of information.